joshxinjie/joshxinjie.github.io/index.md

 _Image taken from http://web.stanford.edu/class/cs234/index.html_

 #### Tic-Tac-Toe Playing Agent
-Implemented policy gradient to train an agent to play Tic-Tac_Toe.
+Implemented policy gradient to train an agent to play Tic-Tac-Toe.

 Part 1 of the project involved training the agent against a random computer opponent: